kirso/logseq-panic-theme/README.md

 ## Bullet threading

-If you don't want bullet threading in the theme, just delete all the code from `custom.css` the following mention:
+If you don't want bullet threading in the theme, just delete the code in `custom.css` with the following comment:

 ```css
 /* Bullet threading*/